 What research did you do before you started to make?

 I didn’t carry out any research.
 The series evolved gradually and fortuitously.
-I was traveling to South Korea annually for a few years as part of a textile tour I helped to originate.
-In 2016, I wandered into Jang Ji Bang, a shop that features hanji (Korean handmade paper), located only a stone’s throw from our hotel in Insadong, a neighborhood in Seoul.
+I was travelling to South Korea annually for a few years as part of a textile tour I helped to originate.
+In 2016, I wandered into Jang Ji Bang, a shop that features hanji (Korean handmade paper), located only a stone’s throw from our hotel in Insadong, a neighbourhood in Seoul.
 There, I came across the strips you see in the photos.
 Why merely strips, I don’t know.
 My grasp of Hangeul (Korean) was not good enough to ask and then understand a response.
 Maybe they were somehow left over from the distinctive large sheets that the papermaker, Master Jang, produces (You can see how he works here).
 Those pieces, though exquisite, were far too big to fit in my suitcase without damaging them, but the strips were easy to roll up and bring home.

 Organically hand-made

-Was there any othr preparatory work?
+Was there any other preparatory work?

 There was no preparatory work as such because there was no specific research.